AndrewMacTaggart/Simple-Tetris-Game/README.md

-# Tetris Game
+# Scientific Calculator Website

-A classic Tetris game built with vanilla JavaScript, CSS, and HTML.
-Play in your browser with smooth controls and clean design.
+A beautiful glassmorphism-styled website featuring a functional scientific calculator and mathematical formulas reference.

 ## Files
 - `index.html` - Main HTML structure
-- `styles.css` - Modern styling and responsive design
+- `styles.css` - Glassmorphism styling and responsive design
-- `script.js` - Game logic and controls
+- `script.js` - Calculator functionality and interactivity

-## How to Play
+## How to Use

 **Option 1: Direct Open**
 - Simply double-click `index.html` to open in your default browser